Pitch deck

 Crosby Health TAM slide

-The product section then grounds this with a dashboard screenshot showing $130,356 in revenue recovered across 37 appeals in seven days.
-At pre-seed, that kind of early proof — concrete, specific, not projected — lands differently than a revenue growth curve.
+The dashboard slide grounds the technical argument with a screenshot: $130,356 in revenue recovered across 37 appeals in seven days.
+Concrete, specific, not projected.
+At pre-seed, that kind of early proof lands differently than a revenue growth curve.

 Crosby Health solution slide